-PDSs were installed in the Comal Springs system in February, April, June, August, October, and December 2017.
-The sampler for HCS460 in April and June 2017 showed signs of human tampering and was not analyzed.
-Any changes to deployment locations or non-recovered samplers are discussed in Appendix C.
+PDSs were installed in the Comal Springs system in February, April, June, August, October, and December 2018.
+Any changes to deployment locations or nonrecovered samplers are discussed in Appendix C.

-Rain events occurred during every PDS deployment period during February, April, June, August, and October 2017.
-Figures 11-16 show conductivity and discharge for each PDS deployment period.
+Rain events did occur during some PDS deployment periods during 2018.
+Figures 17-22 show specific conductivity and discharge for each PDS deployment period.